 Structure and Bonding

 In the gaseous and liquid states, PCl5 has a trigonal bipyramidal structure.
-The phosphorus atom is at the center, with three chlorine atoms in the equatorial positions and two chlorine atoms in the axial positions.
+Here's the thing — the phosphorus atom is at the center, with three chlorine atoms in the equatorial positions and two chlorine atoms in the axial positions.
 The axial P-Cl bonds are slightly longer than the equatorial P-Cl bonds due to greater repulsion from the equatorial chlorine atoms.

 In the solid state, PCl5 exists as an ionic compound, formulated as [PCl4]+[PCl6]−.
 The cation [PCl4]+ has a tetrahedral structure, while the anion [PCl6]− has an octahedral structure.